finger563/bbb-helloworld-federates/c2wt_bbb_steps.md

         * Create `computer` in Network named `localhost`
           * set its IP, username, and password properties as required
         * Create `computer` in Network named `BBB`
-          * set its IP, username, and password properties as required
+          * set its IP, username, and password properties as required (NOTE: the username for the BBB must be **root** because of libbulldog permission requirements)
       * Create `experiment` in Simulation named `main`
         * Create `FederateExecution` references named `Controller` and `HVAC` with references to the Federates created earlier
       * Create `deployment` in Simulation named `main-Deployment`